Grilled Shrimp with Chimichurri.

 Herbs are actually the only thing doing well in our garden this year.
 We started off doing well in mid-July, but since then, our zucchini, summer squash and pumpkins were all eaten by vine borers, our peas were eaten by a baby bunny (the bunny fence didn’t keep the babies out!) an something (not sure what yet) is eating our broccoli.
 Ugh.

-Anyhow, it was satisfying to be able to create something from the garden this year, even if it’s only a sauce!
-If you have herbs growing in your garden, this is a great way to use them up.
+If you have herbs growing in your garden, this chimichurri sauce is a great way to use them up.
 Or, if summertime has passed, grab the herbs from the supermarket, because this sauce is a great way to add some brightness to those chiller, drearier times of year.

 This chimichurri sauce gets better as it sits, so feel free to blend it up the day before you want to serve it.

-Here’s how to make this Grilled Shrimp with Chimichurri dish:
+Here’s how to make this Shrimp Chimichurri dish:

 Grilled Shrimp with Chimichurri